appwrite/appwrite/docs/references/teams/get-team-member.md

 Get a team member by the membership unique id.
 All team members have read access for this resource.
-Hide sensitive attributes (userName, userEmail and mfa) from the response by disabling teams sensitive data in the Console.
+Hide sensitive attributes from the response by toggling membership privacy in the Console.